hasura/graphql-engine/ref/custom-microservices/creating-git-push-microservices.rst

 Adding a git-push enabled service
 ---------------------------------

-In the Add custom service section of the Hasura console, ensure that git-push is enabled and you're good to go.
+In the ``Custom Microservices`` section of the Hasura console, select ``Git Push`` and create a git-push enabled service, and you're good to go.

 For reference, here's a configuration screenshot: